-- Inclusive research design When designing research projects with human participants, applicants must consider factors such as gender, age, ethnicity in their research questions, methods, implementation, outcomes and reporting.
-Applicants may wish to refer to the guidance provided by the MRC on sex:inexperimental design, and also the toolkit produced by NIHR and CEHR that includes help in developing research questions that are more relevant to ethnic minority communities. - Participation and use of human tissue Applicants must consider how they will ensure that the participant groups and human tissue samples used reflect the diversity of the population.
+• Inclusive research design - When designing research projects with human participants, applicants must consider factors such as sex, gender, age, ethnicity in their research questions, methods, implementation, outcomes and reporting.
+If your research involves animal models, cells, human tissue samples, or human participants, and you are not proposing to use both sexes, you will need to justify why.
+Applicants may wish to refer to the guidance provided by the MRC on sex in experimental design, the Sex Inclusive Research Framework for preclinical work developed by a working group led by AstraZeneca, and also the toolkit produced by NIHR and CEHR that includes help in developing research questions that are more relevant to ethnic minority communities.

+- Participation and use of human tissue Applicants must consider how they will ensure that the participant groups and human tissue samples used reflect the diversity of the population.
 This could include carefully considering the eligibility criteria for study participants and the recruitment processes; developing study materials with inclusion in mind; ensuring the research team is aware of relevant cultural issues; and building partnerships with community organisations / trusted advocates.
 Applicants should consider if there are any issues that would impact the diversity of people with Parkinson's that would be willing and comfortable to take part (are there any barriers that would stop certain sections of the community from participating).
-Please refer to the guidance produced by the NIHR INCLUDE project on improving inclusion of under-served groups in clinical research and the NHS guidance on increasing diversity in research participation. - Research team Applicants should consider the expertise required to carry out inclusive research and the diversity of their team, including a balance of gender, ethnicity and career stage.
+Please refer to the guidance produced by the NIHR INCLUDE project on improving inclusion of under-served groups in clinical research, the NIHR video introduction on cultural competence in research and the NHS guidance on increasing diversity in research participation.
+Applicants should also refer to the toolkit developed in partnership with NIHR on increasing participation of Black and Asian minority ethnic (BAME) groups in health and social care research. - Research team Applicants should consider the expertise required to carry out inclusive research and the diversity of their team, including a balance of gender, ethnicity and career stage.
 Researchers from under-served groups are more likely to be familiar with, and motivated to develop solutions for, health issues facing the demographic groups to which they belong.
 If appropriate it may be helpful to include those researching social and health disparities in under-served groups in your team.
 If relevant to the study, then it can also be helpful to include bilingual staff in the research team.
 When recruiting to your team you should consider diversity and follow best practice as advised by your Institution's HR department, including mitigating the impact of unconscious bias.
 It can also be helpful to consider how you will build an inclusive team environment where all feel valued and supported, with equal access to development opportunities. - Patient and public involvement (PPI) Applicants must consider how they will involve the Parkinson's community in their research.
 When planning involvement activities, applicants should consider diversity and take steps to ensure they are as inclusive and representative as possible.
+You can find out more about how to address potential barriers in the HRA quidance on people-centred research.